 Advanced Course This course is designed to expand the knowledge of equine industry professionals.
-Classes for this course change each year and have included such topics as advanced reproduction, animal welfare, horse farm economics, genetics, ethology-the study of equine behavior, performance horse lameness, advanced equine nutrition, and preventative medicine, etc. Each course consists of nine sessions.
-Classes will meet at Central Florida Community College beginning Monday night January 27th, 2003, from 6-9 p.m.
+Classes for this course change each year and have included such topics as advanced reproduction, animal welfare, horse farm economics, genetics, ethology-the study of equine behavior, performance horse lameness, advanced equine nutrition, and preventative medicine, etc.

+Each course consists of nine three hour (6-9 pm) sessions.
+Classes will meet at Central Florida Community College beginning Monday night January 24th, 2005.
 The Community College is located on SR 200 in Ocala.
-Cost for each class is \$55.00.
+Cost for each course is \$55.00.